-68% of the revised budget was spent during the year and this reflects several projects where slippage has occurred and as a consequence outcomes have been re-profiled to match revised delivery dates.
-In particular, \pounds 1.3m of the carry-over is for disabled facility grants and \pounds 490k is for corporate restructuring.
+39% of the revised budget was spent during the year and this reflects several projects where slippage has occurred and as a consequence outcomes have been re-profiled to match revised delivery dates.
+In particular, £3m of the carry-over is in respect of the purchase of Mill Lane car park in Margate and £1.5m towards urgent refurbishment and improvements to Ramsgate Harbour (gate, bridge and piles).

-The following 2018-19 expenditure for new assets has been recognised in the Balance Sheet as at 31 March 2019:
+The following new assets have been recognised in the Balance Sheet as at 31 March 2018: